aperezdc/hipack-c/doc/quickstart.rst

 For convenience, a :c:func:`hipack_value_free()` function which will ensure the memory allocated by values referenced by a :c:type:`hipack_value_t` will be freed properly.
-This way, one can write code in which the the value objects (:c:type:`hipack_value_t`) are considered to be the owners of the memory which has been dynamically allocated:
+This way, one can write code in which the value objects (:c:type:`hipack_value_t`) are considered to be the owners of the memory which has been dynamically allocated: